bahrus/trans-render/README.md

 Then the property "myProp" of the my-custom-element instance will be set to {subProp1:'hello', subProp2: 'world'}.

+In addition to the slightly less typing required to set property values, there is also the advantage that the template provides fairly non-obtrusive clues in the markup as to what is happening.

 ## Contextual, Synchronous Evaluation

 All of the rules listed above also apply to the result of evaluating a lambda expression: